callbag/callbag/readme.md

 **Data delivery** `(type: 1, data: any) => void`

-A sink MAY be delivered data, one or multiple times.
+A sink MAY be delivered data, once or multiple times.

 A source MUST NOT deliver data to a sink before handshake.
 A source MUST not deliver data to a sink after terminating it.
 A sink MUST NOT be delivered data after it terminates a source.

-A source MAY be delivered data, one or multiple times.
+A source MAY be delivered data, once or multiple times.
 This possibility enables pullable sources which then deliver data to a sink.
 However, this spec puts no restriction on the ratio of source deliveries versus sink deliveries in a pull relationship between source and sink.

 ### Unspecified

-A callbag SHOULD NOT be called with either of these numbers as the first argument: `3`, `4`, `5`, `6`, `7`, `8`, `9`.
+A callbag SHOULD NOT be called with any of these numbers as the first argument: `3`, `4`, `5`, `6`, `7`, `8`, `9`.
 Those are called *reserved codes*.

 ## Legal